oliviervaillancourt/blog/_posts/2017-12-22-Freedome-discount-using-serverless.md

 > Ok, it's a bit rough and could be improved but it does the job for now ;)

 ### How are we going to do this?
 *Serverless* is pretty hot these days.
-The idea being that you can just worry about code and NOT the infrastructure on which is run is great.
+The idea being that you can just worry about code and NOT the infrastructure on which it runs is great.
 Also, serverless platform (Auth0 Webtask, Azure Functions, AWS Lamba) are very cheap, even free when your usage is low.

 So, we write a javascript function that will, on a schedule: